 Businesses should use location extensions if they have a storefront and if possible, should link it to their Google+ Business page.

 Review extensions should come from reputable third-party sources and focus on the company as a whole, not a particular product or service.
 Read Google’s review extension guidelines to make sure your review/award text follows the rules.

 All businesses should use callout extensions.
 It’s a great way to highlight your offerings and take up valuable ad real estate.
 You can even schedule dates and time of when your callouts should show, giving your more control over your ads and flexibility.

+For customers who already have the app, businesses have the option to direct customers to a specific area of the app depending on the search terms. *It’s also important to note that Google will add additional extensions to ads that qualify, such as social extensions and offer extensions.
 No matter your product or service, Adwords extensions can give potential customers more insight into what you’re offering when viewing your ads.
 While you don’t have to use every extension, you should use those that make the most sense for your business.

 Are your PPC ads generating you real leads?
 Contact the internet marketing and PPC experts at TheeDigital in Raleigh, NC at 919-341-8901 or schedule a consultation.